Is language evolution grinding to a halt? The scaling of lexical turbulence in English fiction suggests it is not: Fine-grained exploration of flux across frequency threshold boundaries

-Words with larger average frequencies yield larger contribution signals as do those with smaller ratios, $r_i$, between the frequencies.
-A common 1-gram changing subtly can produce a large signal.
-So can an uncommon or new word given a sufficient shift from one decade to the next. $C(r_i)$, the proportion of the average frequency contributed to the signal, is concave (up) and symmetric about $r_i=1$, where the frequency remains unchanged yielding no contribution.
-If a word appears or disappears between two decades (e.g., $p_i=r_i=0$ in the former case), then the contribution is maximized at precisely the average frequency of the word in question.
+Words with larger average frequencies ($m_i$) yield larger contribution signals as do those with smaller ratios ($r_i$).
+A commonly occurring 1-gram changing subtly can produce a large signal.
+So can an uncommon or new word given a sufficient shift in probability.
+The quantity $C(r_i)$ is concave (up) and symmetric about $r_i=1$, where the frequency remains unchanged ($p_i=q_i=m_i$) yielding no contribution.
+If a word appears or disappears between two decades (e.g., $p_i=0$ and $q_i>0$), then the contribution is maximized at precisely the average frequency of the word in question.